-Option Required Description Name • • ac- Yes Determines which authentication schemes the adapter will accept from the cept_schemes client.
-Must be a space=separated list containing 'basic' and/or 'digest'. realm Yes Sets the authentication realm; usernames should be unique within a given realm. di- Yes, when Space-separated list of URIs for which the same authentication information gest_domainscept_schemes is valid.
-The URIs need not all point to the same server. contains digest nonce_timeYes, when Sets the number of seconds for which the nonce is valid.
-See notes below. accept_schemes contains digest use_opaqueNo Specifies whether to send the opaque value in the header.
-True by default. algo- No Specified the algorithm.
-Defaults to MD5, the only supported option (for rithm now). proxy_authNo Disabled by default.
+Option Description Required Name ac-Yes Determines which authentication schemes the adapter will accept from the client.
+Must be a space=separated list containing 'basic' and/or 'digest'. cept schemes Sets the authentication realm; usernames should be unique within a given realm Yes di-Space-separated list of URIs for which the same authentication information Yes, when gest_domainscept_schemes is valid.
+The URIs need not all point to the same server. contains digest Sets the number of seconds for which the nonce is valid.
+See notes below. nonce time ves, when accept schemes contains digest Specifies whether to send the opaque value in the header.
+True by default. use_opaqueNo Specified the algorithm.
+Defaults to MD5, the only supported option (for algo-No rithm proxy_authNo Disabled by default.
 Enable to perform Proxy authentication, instead of normal origin server authentication.